-CONDENSED INTERIM FINANCIAL STATEMENTS As at and for the six months ended June 30, 2019
+CONDENSED INTERIM FINANCIAL STATEMENTS For the nine months ended September 30, 2019

 NOTICE OF NO AUDITOR REVIEW OF INTERIM FINANCIAL STATEMENTS

 Management of Silver Phoenix Resources Inc. is responsible for the preparation of the accompanying unaudited condensed interim financial statements.
 The unaudited condensed interim financial statements have been prepared using accounting policies in compliance with International Financial Reporting Standards for the preparation of condensed interim financial statements and are in accordance with IAS 34 - Interim Financial Reporting.